Zabir-A/Background-Remover-V2/README.md

 ## (Not Recommended)

-There's a packaged executable version of the application for those that don't want to go through all that, and just want to test it (for fun).
+For those that don't want to go through all that, and just want to test it (for fun).
+There's a packaged executable version of the application.

 Obviously, this is not how any Web Application (in development) should be used, but, "it just works".